 This remedy is the go-to remedy that my grandmother, aunts, and mother used - and still use - for a hacking cough.
 Hope you won't need this but if you do, make sure to finish it within a day.
 Freshness is the key.

-What is so great about Asian Pears?
-They are low in fat, cholesterol, and sodium - almost zero - but high in Vitamin C and K. No wonder we used it for colds.
+- Asian Pear - what is so great about Asian Pears for a cough remedy?
+They are low in fat, cholesterol, and sodium - almost zero - but high in Vitamin C and K which are great for helping your immune system.

 First Image: CC image of Asian Pears via Flickr